bunkwatata/dogsApp/README.md

 ## Login to DogsApp

 To log in to the application, use one of the logins listed below.
-The password does not matter.
+A password is required, but the value is irrelevant.

 - hau@appdog.pl
 - dog@appdog.pl